Best things to do in Aizu Wakamatsu

 Lounge Seating

-The hotel itself is a 3 star hotel that caters to both business travellers and guests on holiday.
+The hotel itself is a 3-star hotel that caters to both business travellers and guests on holiday.
 The lobby area next to the reception has a large display of the local Aka Beko cows of Aizu Wakamatsu and a comfortable seating area.
-There is a cafe too and for those staying the night you will probably receive a discount for an afternoon drink.

 Washington Hotel Double